bernie4375/FCL-potential-autoISF/README.md

      Disclaimer – Important to read and understand:

 Documents enclosed in this branch are issued by ChatGPT and other AI, sometimes edited by more or less experienced autoISF users.
-Neither this Github site owner, nor developers of autoISF, have reviewed the materials, and do not endorse.
+Neither this Github site owner, nor developers of autoISF, have reviewed the materials, and do not endorse unless otherwise noted.
 Please refer to original material in the default e-Book branch, or at Github/ga-zelle.
 .
 In case you choose to get involved with AI-support: